veegee/guv/README.rst

     python setup.py install

 Note: libuv_ >= 1.0.0 is required.
-This is the first stable version but is a recent release and may not available in Debian/Ubuntu stable repositories, so you must compile and install manually.
+This is the first stable version but is a recent release and may not be available in Debian/Ubuntu stable repositories, so you must compile and install manually.

 Serve your WSGI app using guv directly